-Remember I said I was reading the Hobbit series?
-Well the first issue of The Tin Whistle had a picture of Gandalf I drew (see below).
-I also made the first logo (left), which I think shows evidence of Hobbit influence in the weird font I devised.
-The strange creature in the picture on the left, however, was draw by Larry Flom.
+The first issue of The Tin Whistle had a picture of Gandalf I drew (see below).
+I also made the first logo, which I think shows evidence of Hobbit influence in the weird font I devised.
+The strange creature in the picture, however, was draw by Larry Flom.

 Meet the first issue of The Tin Whistle, my second start-up operation after the short-lived Cap’n Crunch Courier.

 It all started when I got invited to this meeting to discuss a media project, I wasn’t sure exactly what.
 I think the meeting was held at St. Pat’s Church in Urbana, but I could be wrong.
 There were about eight or nine people there, including, maybe Stuart Tarr and Albie Fisher?
 If so, they would have been the ones to suggest I attend.
 There was a dark-skinned dude, maybe his ancestors were from India or Iran?
 He spoke perfect American and was obviously raised here, and was running this meeting.
 I believe he was a freshman at the University of Illinois.
 For some strange reason, he had an interest in helping an underground newspaper get started in the twin cities, and was looking for some people to take on this project if he provided the initial seed money.

 Since I was the only one with any experience publishing anything, the dude eventually asked me if I was interested in running this new publication.
 I said sure, and he said, what name would you give it?
 I was holding a long, tin whistle in my hand, really just a prop for my hippie-hobbit persona, when I looked up and said, “How about The Tin Whistle?”
 Everybody loved that name.